 Choose a quiet area for your home yoga space.
 Make sure it’s well-lit and free from distractions.
 Keep props like blocks and straps handy.
 Add personal touches like candles or plants to inspire you.

-What role does community play in yoga practice?
+What role does the community play in yoga practice?

 Community adds support and motivation to your yoga journey.
 Join group classes or online forums.
-It connects you with others, enriching your practice with shared insights and encouragement.
+It links you to others, nd gets hype from another person’s practice.

 Is yoga a spiritual practice?